By Rick Becker 20 October 2020

 What about guidance?

 In the new testament, God did at times use supernatural methods (visions, angelic intervention) to communicate with and guide the apostles during that unique phase of church history.
-However, given the time span these extraordinary directives encompassed, they were infrequent compared to the many other decisions the apostles had to make based on their own judgement.
+However, given the period these extraordinary directives encompassed, they were infrequent compared to the many other decisions the apostles had to make based on their own judgement.
 There was no straining to “hear his voice,” or the need to have a quiet time and wait to hear from God what to do next.
 When God wanted to communicate a message, he did, he never failed, and he never whispered after the recurrence of numbers.
 Examples of some of the “ordinary” ways the apostles made decisions, based on circumstances and their own judgement:

 “When I send Artemas or Tychicus to you, do your best to come to me at Nicopolis, for I have decided to spend the winter there.”
 Titus 3:12